 According to Wikipedia, the official English Cocker Spaniel colours are as follows:

-I'm certainly not an expert on Cocker Spaniel colours, but I'll give it my best!
+I'm not an expert on Cocker Spaniel colours, but I'll give it my best!

 According to the Kennel Club, the solid colours (also known as 'self') are:

-Although I've never owned a black Cocker, I've heard from various black-coated owners that the black, glossy coats are much heavier and that they often need more grooming than any other colours.
+Although I've never owned a black Cocker, I've heard from various black-coated owners that the black, glossy coats are much heavier and often need more grooming than any other colours.

 Golden Cocker Spaniels can range from a light golden colour to a very dark rusty shade.